-I believe the foundation of life is much like a structural building foundation, as both need to be strong to succeed.
+I believe the foundation of life is much like a structural building foundation, both need to be strong to succeed.
 Having parents who are educators with a combined 80 years of experience has no doubt contributed to my enthusiasm for continued learning and designing environments that not only support, but enhance learning.
-Whether I am working with a school district on a new classroom design or researching the latest trends I consider myself a cheerleader for the field of education.
+Whether I am working with a school district on a new classroom design or researching the latest trends, I consider myself a cheerleader for the field of education.

 Throughout the years I have been involved in several career day presentations at a variety of education levels.
 Each time I present to a group of students there are three key messages I reinforce:

 Students may give up on math or science early, not realizing the subject could actually be something they excel at in the future.
 In fact, it could play a vital role within their career ambitions, especially with the transition of available jobs from manufacturing to creative and technology-based areas.

 Students should try and embrace the subjects they dislike because with a little dedication, they can ultimately excel in these areas.
 By creating a solid foundation of various subject matters, students will be better equipped for a wider range of career opportunities and may find themselves needing to apply portions of these subjects throughout their career.

 2. Ignore that guy in the back of class

 Looking back on your school days you might remember “that guy” in the back of class muttering; “we’re never going to use this stuff in the real world!”
 While we aren’t all practicing math equations daily, there are many professions applying math and physics principles regularly.